aragonzkresearch/batravot/rust/README.md

 where `<network>` is the network you want to deploy to.
 You can find and change the list of networks in the `solidity/hardhat.config.js` file.
 Make sure to also provide the environment variables for the Ethereum `PRIVATE_KEY` and the network `API_URL` you want to deploy to.

 **Note:** this script will deploy both the batravot contract and the token contracts.
-If you want to deploy only the batravot contract and use an existing token, you will need to change the `deploy.js` file.
+If you want to deploy only the batravot contract and use an existing token, please use the **untested** `deploy_custom_token.js` script in the simular way.

 ### Register as a voter

 Before you can start voting in the protocol, you need to register as a voter.
 This will require you to create a special Voting Private Key and corresponding Voting Public Key, as well as the proof that you are the owner of the Voting Public Key.
 You can do this by running the following command:

 ```